While Loops and Sentinel Patterns

 n += 2

 The most important question for any while loop is: what changes?
-If the condition can remain true forever, the loop is infinite.
-In exam snippets, the update may be at the bottom, inside a branch, or accidentally skipped by continue.
+If the condition can stay true forever, the loop is infinite.
+In exam snippets the update may sit at the bottom of the body, inside a branch, or be accidentally skipped by continue.

 Counters and accumulators

-A counter tracks how many times something happened.
-An accumulator builds a total, string, or collection.
+A counter tracks how many times something happened; an accumulator builds a running total, string, or collection.

 count = 0